SiddharthMahapatra12/Hungry-Hostel/README.md

 # Hungry-Hostel

-Web Application.
+Web Application :-

-Front end codebase here.
+1) Front-end codebase.
-Backend and database is being worked upon.
+2) Back-end and Database is a work in progress.